 #1 Being social is crucial in a help desk role

 I’m putting this in the top spot because this is so utterly important in any help desk role.
 I have had so many customer service agents (CSAs) in help desk roles that have hated their lives in support because they are not social people.
 CSAs need a love for chatting, not only for their sanity but also to make customers feel connected to the vendor.
 A great support relationship with the customer all starts with CSAs that genuinely want to talk to them.

 Most customers contacting you are typically not impressed with you in some way.
 The ability to empathize, listen and lead the customer back to that happy place is truly a beautiful skill to behold.
 A truly exceptional CSA can take those customers who want to burn your company to the ground back to a place of calm.
 They do this by putting themselves in the customer’s shoes and identifying how to make them happy.

 #3 Technical writing

 This part is overlooked a lot, but its importance is 3rd on my list.
-Speaking to customers directly we dealt with on #1, #2, but the ability to take complex technical issues and write them down in a simple way goes a long way and takes many years of practice.
+Speaking to customers directly we dealt with on #1, #2, but the ability to take complex technical issues and write them down in a simple way goes a long way and takes many years of practice in a help desk role.
 A good rule of thumb: If your grandma can follow the steps you’ve written on how to resolve an issue, you are doing it right.
-Technical writing is also important for your support staff so they can start reusing and sharing solutions and eventually creating knowledge base articles for your entire customer base to find.
+Technical writing is also important for your help desk role staff so they can start reusing and sharing solutions and eventually creating knowledge base articles for your entire customer base to find.

 #4 Peripheral technical knowledge